-- Materials: - Arrigetch Design Digital Magneto Timer - Arrigetch Design Piston Stop (the other piston stops on the market are the wrong length to use with this system) - Magneto Synchronizer (any model) - Consult relevant TCDS, STCs, ADs, and engine data plate to determine the Magneto Timing ° Before Top Dead Center (BTDC). - Ensure that the aircraft is completely stationary as any movement will affect Inclinometer readings. - Remove all upper spark plugs. - This will allow the crankshaft to be rotated easily and safely. - Prepare by hooking up your Magneto Synchronizer - Mount the Digital Magneto Timer securely to the propeller using the provided velcro cinch strap.
+- Materials: - Arrigetch Design Digital Magneto Timer - Arrigetch Design Piston Stop (do not use other piston stops with this system) - Magneto Synchronizer (any model) - Consult relevant TCDS, STCs, ADs, and engine data plate to determine the Magneto Timing ° Before Top Dead Center (BTDC). - Ensure that the aircraft is completely stationary as any movement will affect Inclinometer readings. - Remove all upper spark plugs. - This will allow the crankshaft to be rotated easily and safely. - Prepare by hooking up your Magneto Synchronizer - Mount the Digital Magneto Timer securely to the propeller using the provided velcro cinch strap.

-- however it is up to the user to ensure that a usable fit has been achieved.
-The goal is to have the digital inclinometer - rotating on a plane perpendicular to the crankshaft (parallel to the prop flange).
+The goal is to have the digital inclinometer rotating on a plane perpendicular to the crankshaft (parallel to the prop flange).
 The Inclinometer will show "Err" if it is too far from vertical.